joeferner/node-persist/README.md

   * foreignKey - The foreign key to use for the relationship
   * name - the name of the property to expose.
   * createHasMany - true/false to create the other side of the relationship.
+  * hasManyName - The name of the property on the other side of the relationship.

 __Returns__